TamasPetii/Who-wants-to-be-a-millionaire/README.md

 - `50 / 50` -> This help deletes 2 answers
 - `Phone` -> You have 30 seconds to "phone" a friend
 - `Ask the Audience` -> The audience votes and you can decide to belive them or not.
+- The used helps are rendered with a red X and they are unavailable.

 At the right side you can find the values you can win.
 - The **current winnable prize** is marked as `yellow`.